 In 1972, President Nixon signed into law a number of amendments to the Higher Education Act of 1965, a federal law enacted to provide funding to colleges and universities and to provide financial assistance to students.
 These amendments are collectively referred to as the Education Amendments of 1972, with Title IX being perhaps the most well-known and influential.
 Title IX prohibits sex discrimination in any federally-funded education program or activity.
 Although many people recognize Title IX for its impact on high school and collegiate sports, the law is broad and covers much more than athletics.

 A recent issue involving Title IX concerns its application to transgender students.
-In 2013, the U.S. Department of Education began to weigh in on the issue, and in 2014, the Department issued guidelines asserting that transgender students are protected from gender discrimination under Title IX.
+In 2013, the U.S. Department of Education began to weigh in on the issue, and in 2014, the Department issued guidelines asserting that transgender students are protected from gender discrimination under Title IX (backed by a 2016 statement by the Justice Dept.).
+In 2017, however, the Trump administration issued a new set of guidelines, effectively withdrawing Obama-era protections that allowed transgender students to use the bathrooms and locker rooms that correspond with their gender identity.
 This article provides a short overview of Title IX and explains how that law applies to transgender students.

 Title IX's Protections

 Title IX prohibits sex-based discrimination in schools and other education programs that receive federal funding.
 Given that the vast majority of schools receive some form of federal funding, Title IX's reach is wide.
 Although many people associate Title IX with college and high school athletic programs, the law applies to participation in other extracurricular activities such as school bands and clubs, and it protects students from sex-based discrimination in general.